eriktoller/stress_displacement_calcualtor/README.md

-# Stress adn Displacement Calculator
+# Stress and Displacement Calculator
 A program which calculated the stress field for given functions and grid.
 The input files for the plot properties and the physical constants are provided through the MATLAB program `bin_write.m` and the program `bin_read.m` can be sued to plot the results calculated by `stress_field_calculator.cpp`.

 At the moment the programs does not sync automatically and must be manually run in both MATLAB and the preferred C++ editor.
 Also, the function for the stresses are coded in the C++ file and changing these, or appending new functions, requires changes in the main code.